ugo-emekauwa/hx-auto-deploy/README.md

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).
-2. The Cisco Intersight SDK for Python, which can be installed by running:
+2. The Cisco Intersight SDK for Python, which can be installed by running the following command:
    ```py
    python -m pip install git+https://github.com/CiscoUcs/intersight-python.git
    ```
    More information on the Cisco Intersight SDK for Python can be found at [https://github.com/CiscoUcs/intersight-python](https://github.com/CiscoUcs/intersight-python).
 3. [_Optional_] If you already have the Cisco Intersight SDK for Python installed, you may need to upgrade.
-An upgrade can be performed with the following command:
+An upgrade can be performed by running the following command:
    ```
    python -m pip install git+https://github.com/CiscoUcs/intersight-python.git --upgrade --user
    ```
-4. An API key from your Intersight account.
+4. A version 2 API key from your Intersight account.
 To learn how to generate an API key for your Intersight account, more information can be found at [https://intersight.com/help/features#rest_apis](https://intersight.com/help/features#rest_apis).
+5. The CIMC/KVM IP address or serial number of the servers registered with Intersight that you plan on using in your HyperFlex Edge cluster.
+You can login to the Intersight GUI and find this information in the **ADMIN/Devices** section under the **Device IP** and **Device ID** columns.
+HyperFlex Edge with Intersight currently supports 2, 3 or 4 server node clusters.

 ## Getting Started: